gerrard00/fuzzy-find-windows-spoon/README.md

 A Hammerspoon spoon that allows you to search for windows by title across all spaces and screens using fuzzy matching.

+This is for personal use, so I haven't submitted it to the official registation as yet.
 ## Features

 - **Fuzzy Search**: Search for windows by title with fuzzy matching